Great in any room

 This exclusive fine art poster is printed in full colour on smooth 225gsm Matt Photo Paper.
 A true multi layered photo grade paper offering the widest colour gamut and very high ink loads & gives an outstanding photographic reproduction.
 Printed using UV stable solvent inks so they can withstand direct sunlight.

-This A2 and A3 frame size is surprisingly rare, compared to what you would usually find on the High Street, hence the increased costs involved.
+This A2 frame size is surprisingly rare, compared to what you would usually find on the High Street, hence the increased costs involved.
 However, it looks truly stunning as it neatly ‘hugs’ the print.
 It’s a lightweight and slimline black aluminium material, with a slight sheen to set off the print perfectly.
 The front is perspex glass.

 The print is delivered to you, carefully rolled in a hard cardboard tube.